DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-28-improving-how-training-partners-manage-their-accredited-providers.md

 The details about the accredited provider should be 100 words or fewer.
 If the user enters a description that is longer than 100 words, we show the error message:

-> Description about the accredited provider must be 100 words or fewer
+> Details about the accredited provider must be 100 words or fewer